kiteretro/Super-AIO/README.md

 The script will open a serial port to the ATMEGA32u4 and inquire details about battery voltage and config states, this requires the python-serial module.
 This can be installed with `sudo dpkg -i python-serial_2.6-1.1_all.deb` or `sudo apt-get install python-serial`.

+You will probably need to set the binaries to executable:
+- `chmod +x osd/osd`
+- `chmod +x flash/flash.sh`

 The script is launched with `python saio-osd.py`

 You can run this as a cronjob with `crontab cronSAIO.txt`